MicrosoftDocs/Viva/WorkplaceAnalytics/manager-insights/cgcollaboration.md

 ## Change catalysts

-#### Provide managers with go-to contacts list
+#### Cocreate lists of go-to contacts and distribute them to highly networked individuals

-Survey the group to collect and create a list of contacts that would be a good starting place for employees to contact when trying to establish a new connection.
-This can empower managers with the right contacts in order to solve their employees' problems.
+Survey the group to collect and create a list of contacts that would be a good starting place for your team to contact when trying to establish a new connection.
+This can empower you and your team with the right contacts in order to solve any problems that might arise.
 Ways to do this:

 * Send out a company wide email where people can volunteer to be a connector within their team.
-* Combine all of these connectors into a list and share that list with managers.
+* Combine all of these connectors into a list and share that list.
-* Explain to all employees that managers now have a list of go-to contacts.
+* Communicate with all that you now have a list of go-to contacts.

 #### Create goals across teams or departments